 “If you want it, go for it.
 If you want it, go for it.”
 Yes, he emphatically repeated this twice.
 “No matter what it is that you want…whether it is a job, whether it is something that you want to do.
 Whatever it is, if you want it, really want it, go for it because the only regret you will have is not trying.”

 He went on to say that, if you love theater and have no access to opportunities such as New York City or if it’s not in your community, then do it yourself.
-I immediately took that to heart as that is why and how Outcasts came to be during our high school years.
+I immediately took that to heart.
+That was why and how Outcasts came to be during our high school years.
 Talk about coming full circle!!